tonethar/IGME-230-Fall-2018/projects/project-3.md

 - ZIP and Post the project to mycourses, and put a link to the URL in the comments field of the dropbox

 ## 8. Grading
-If you complete all required components with no errors, you'll earn 16/20 points, or 80%.
-In order to go above that,
+If you complete all required components with no errors, you'll earn 17/20 points, or 85%.
+In order to go above that, you need to really impress with additional features, excellent design, polished content, and so on.

 Requirement | Possible Points (20) |
 ----------- | --------------- |